tireymorris/hyperwave/README.md

 ### Example

-This is the endpoint serving our initial landing page:
+This is the endpoint serving an example landing page:

 ```typescript
 app.get("/", ({ html }) =>